Whose Responsibility is Quality Management?

 Who is Responsible for Quality Management?

-It is essential for cross-functional teams to communicate with each other and ensure quality.
+Cross-functional teams need to communicate with each other and ensure quality.
 This helps teams question and agree/disagree on certain quality measures.
 This enables quality managers to redesign features or UI and take calculated risks.

-When quality becomes everybody’s responsibility, companies build a strong fail-proof concept as well as a product.
+When quality becomes everybody’s responsibility, companies build a strong fail-proof concept and a product.